ashleygay/adaboy/README.md

   + Pierre-Adrien Estanove
   + Pierre Chavanne

+  Corentin Gay and Arnaud Bastie worked on the project.

 * We are porting a gameboy emulator made in C++ to a STM32F7.

 * Requirements: